vnav92/crypto-full-stack-app/README.md

 ## Overview

 This is a takehome test for candidates applying for a full-stack developer position at MoonPay.
-It contains four sections: "Frontend", "Backend", "Databases" and "Follow-up" which together include a series of tests involving HTML, CSS, JavaScript, Node.js and SQL.
+It contains three sections: "Frontend", "Backend" and "Follow-up" which together include a series of tests involving HTML, CSS, JavaScript and Node.js.

 Feel free to solve these questions however you see fit, using whatever coding style or third-party libraries you think are appropriate.